-Veere Di Wedding box office collection day 3: Sonam Kapoor film to have a strong weekend
+Veere Di Wedding box office collection day 3: Kareena Kapoor-Sonam Kapoor starrer earns Rs 36.52 crore

-Ekta Kapoor and Rhea Kapoor production Veere Di Wedding has passed the box office test with flying colours.
+The Ekta Kapoor and Rhea Kapoor production Veere Di Wedding has passed the box office test with flying colours.
 The film, starring Kareena Kapoor Khan, Sonam Kapoor, Swara Bhasker and Shikha Talsania, is said to have broken the inhibitions around “Will a film led by four women open well at the box office?”
-The film has become the third highest opening grosser of the year followed by Baaghi 2 (Rs 25.10 crore) and Padmaavat (Rs 19 crore).
+Earning Rs 13.57 crore on its third day, the film has collected Rs 36.52 crore in its opening weekend.

 On Friday, the film had a winning start at the box office with Rs 10.70 crore and on the second day too, Veere Di Wedding showed an upward trend with Rs 12.25 crore of business.
-Now, the film stands at a total collection of Rs 22.95 crore.
-Taran Adarsh had mentioned in his tweet earlier this morning that the film would easily mint around Rs 35 crore at the box office.
+Trade analyst Girish Johar had mentioned that the film would easily mint around Rs 35 crore at the box office in its opening weekend.

 The film has been performing pretty well in the overseas market too.
 According to trade analyst Taran Adarsh, “The general feeling is, cuss words and adult-themed Indian movies *DON’T* work Overseas… #VeereDiWedding has shattered the myth… The film breezes into the TOP 10 charts of Australia, UK and New Zealand and this is no small achievement.”